 The post reads, "The Knuth family is so grateful for the tremendous support!
 You all are rockstars!"

 Charlie, 13, was born with recessive dystrophic epidermolysis bullosa, which is also known as EB.
 It’s a painful disease that causes his skin to blister.
 Earlier this month, Charlie's mom announced Charlie had been diagnosed with Lymphoma.

-As Action 2 News reported in December, driver Monday started an auction on Facebook to raise money for the Knuth family.
+driver Monday started an auction on Facebook to raise money for the Knuth family.
 He put up one of his race car doors--or skins-- for bid.
 He thought he'd probably raise a few hundred dollars.